kyma-project/community/guidelines/content-guidelines/README.md

 ## Overview

-Content guidelines provide rules and tips for all who contribute content to the Kyma repositories.
+These guidelines provide rules and tips to all who contribute content to the Kyma repositories.

 Read about: